SeunAgbede/Linux2cmd/README.md

 # ensure you have docker installed to run in a container
 docker-compose up

-# In browser, navigate to http://localhost:8080
+# in browser, navigate to http://localhost:8080

 ```